bezzad/Downloader/README.md

 # Downloader

-:rocket: Fast and reliable multipart downloader with **.Net Core 3.1+** supprting :rocket:
+:rocket: Fast and reliable multipart downloader with **.Net Core 3.1+** supporting :rocket:

 Downloader is a modern, fluent, asynchronous, testable and portable library for .NET.
 This is a multipart downloader with asynchronous progress events.
 This library written in `.Net Standard 2` and you can add that in your `.Net Core` or `.Net Framework` projects.